Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From “Anthology 3” liner notes

 Rocky Raccoon” had been recorded and mixed in mono on August 15, 1968.
-On this day, the stereo mix released on the White Album was made.
+On this day, Remix Stereo 1 was created from Take 10, and was released on the White Album.

-Long, Long, Long” had been recorded from October 7 to October 9; and on this day, the stereo mix released on the White Album was made.
+Long, Long, Long” was recorded from October 7 to October 9; and on this day, Remix Stereo 1 to 4 were created from Take 67.
+RS4 was included on the White Album.

 Four attempts at this stereo mix was done, undoubtedly the fourth try being the one used on the finished album.
 George’s acoustic guitar on the rhythm track was mixed quite low and the harmony on his lead vocals begins the first time he sings the word “long.”
 Much oscillator waggling was done on Paul’s organ part during this mix, which presumably was done manually by Chris Thomas as he had done for previous “White Album” mixes.